 For energy efficiency tips, incentives and rebates, please visit: www.oru.com/save.

-The heat, humidity, and increased demand for electricity to power air conditioners can pose challenges to electric delivery system, in some instances, overheating electrical equipment and resulting in outages.
+The heat, humidity, and increased demand for electricity to power air conditioners can pose challenges to the electric delivery system, in some instances, overheating electrical equipment and resulting in power outages.

 If you experience a power outage, don’t assume that O&R automatically knows about it.
 You can report it and check to see when your lights will be back on through: